API Reference

 Parameters:

-exclude_fixed (bool, optional) – If True, fixed joints are not counted.
+exclude_fixed (bool) – If True, fixed joints are not counted.
 Defaults to True.

 Returns: